|

 Tan, it feeds on sea urchins but according to Poutiers it feeds on

 sand dollars.
-Some were seen on top of Cake
+On our shores, they have been seen on top of Cake

 more gruesome feeding details, see Family Cassidae.